Please review the sections below for more information about the Specialized Master's Program policies.

 Olin Business School is a community of individuals with diverse backgrounds and interests who share certain fundamental goals.
 Primary among these goals is the creation and maintenance of an atmosphere conducive to the learning and personal growth of everyone in the community.

 Becoming a member of the Olin community is a privilege that brings certain responsibilities and expectations.
 The success of Olin in attaining its goals and maintaining its reputation of academic excellence depends on the willingness of its members, both collectively and individually, to meet their responsibilities.
-It is imperative that all individuals associated with Olin conduct themselves with the utmost integrity in all aspects of their life, both on and off campus.
+All individuals associated with Olin must conduct themselves with the utmost integrity in all aspects of their lives, both on and off campus.

-The Graduate Programs Office works with the Olin Registrar’s Office to register students for their foundations courses and first semester of course work.
-Each semester thereafter, students perform their own registration via WebSTAC.
+The Graduate Programs Office works with the Olin Registrar’s Office to register students for their foundations courses and the first semester of coursework.
+Each semester thereafter, students perform their own registration via Workday.
 Students are required to meet with their academic advisor to obtain authorization for registration.

 Adding a Course

 Students may add a course to their registration during specified periods at the beginning of each term; please refer to the Olin Graduate Programs Academic Calendar.
-A faculty member’s signature is not required to add a class.
+A faculty member's signature is not required to add a class, but students may need the approval of an academic advisor if they are in their first semester.

-Short courses or weekender courses may be added to the student’s registration until 24 hours before the course begins, unless otherwise specified by the course instructor.
+Short courses or weekend courses may be added to the student’s registration until 24 hours before the course begins, unless otherwise specified by the course instructor.

 Auditing a Course